osuosl/osuosl-pelican/content/blog/posts/Summer-2016-Internship.rst

 The interns spent half their time working on the systems engineering team and the other half on developer team.
-The systems projects included internal coding projects for which the interns learned a variety of tools including Git, and new coding languages like Ruby, and Chef.
+The systems projects included internal coding projects for which the interns learned a variety of tools including Git and Chef and new coding languages like Ruby and Python.
 The developers project focused on redoing a website for a local high school.
-Both projects were works in progress and the interns were able to jump in with support from coworkers, mentors, and online documentation, all three of which they used in abundance to assist in their work.
+Both projects were works in progress and then interns were able to jump in with support from coworkers, mentors, and online documentation, all three of which they used in abundance to assist in their work.

 “It was very difficult in the beginning, especially the first few days because of all the new tools,” said Elena Torrey, from Clackamas Community College.
 “I